Profirator/project-config/docs/configure.md

 ### Add Proxies, Login Platforms and APIs in APInf Platform

 Sign up to APInf platform at “apis.example.com” as “Admin”.
 If no user, first user signing up will be admin.
 Enter username, email, password and Register

-You’ll be signed in and will be admin
+You’ll be signed in and will be admin.

 Go to top-right gear-icon -> Proxies and add the following proxies